tyoeer/Chaoshead/README.md

 ### Currently not supported

-- Campaign-only objects and their properties
+- Campaign-only and dev-only elements are only partially supported
   - Unsupported properties error upon file load (because the .lhs is can't be loaded)
   - Unsupported objects will only error when placed in a row or column, otherwise they will simply show up with only their internal ID
 - Multiple path nodes in the same tile